cc-hpc-itwm/gpispace/doc/scheduling_with_preferences.md

 Assumptions:

-1. For each computing resource type (i.e. "CPU", "GPU", "FPGA") there is a number of workers started (for some resource types it can be zero)

-2. Each activity submitted to the runtime has specified apart a set of requirements an ordered list of preferences (e.g. {"CPU", "GPU", "FPGA"}).
+1. Each activity submitted to the runtime system has specified apart a set of requirements an ordered list of activity preferences (e.g. {"CPU", "GPU", "FPGA"}).

+2. The activity preferences are a set of independent requirements for modules.
+   Each preference should be identical to a target of a module implementation.
+   The set of preferences of an activity should be identical to the set of targets.

+3. From the point of view of the scheduler, the preferences are set of worker capabilities, identical to the set of targets specified in the Petri net scheme.
+The workers capable to run a certain module implementation must have as capability the target specified for that module in the Petri net scheme.

-   For each preference in that list there should be an implementation provided by the user for that specific compute resource type.
+4. For each preference there should be an implementation provided by the user for that specific compute resource (worker) type.

    Note: the requirements and preferences should be disjoint sets.
-   Example: requirements: {"COMPUTE"},
+   Example: activity requirements: {"COMPUTE"},
-            preferences: {"CPU", "GPU", "FPGA"}
+            activity preferences: {"CPU", "GPU", "FPGA"}
+            Correspondingly, there should be three module implementations in the Petri net scheme for the targets "CPU", "GPU" and "FPGA", respectively

+   Worker capabilities required for running the task:
+     {"COMPUTE", "CPU"} or {"COMPUTE", "GPU"} or {"COMPUTE", "FPGA"}, or a combination of these.

 Note: the order is important only when the module implementations have associated equal costs, in the contrary case the selection is driven in the first place by the costs.
 This means that even if a CPU is preferred to a GPU